A Minute With: London's reigning queen soprano DiDonato is a kickboxer too

-LONDON On stage and off, you don't want to tangle with Joyce DiDonato - American soprano extraordinaire and practiced kickboxer too.
+LONDON On stage and off, you don't want to tangle with Joyce DiDonato - American soprano extraordinaire and practised kickboxer too.

 The 45-year-old diva has been leaving audiences at the Royal Opera House in Covent Garden roaring for her singing and performing of the hugely demanding bel canto (beautiful singing) role of the doomed Queen Maria Stuarda - Mary Queen of Scots - in the second of Donizetti's three Tudor operas.